Another election night nears, with trepidation replacing hope

 “It reminded me,” she said, “that there is a large number of people — not just in the United States but around the world — who know this isn’t right.”

-Russell’s mother health began to fail in March of 2017, and she died that June.
+The health of Russell’s mother began to fail in March of 2017, and she died that June.
 Russell is convinced Trump’s presidency exacerbated her mother’s decline.

 “I think she just thought: This is it.
 People have lost their minds,” Russell said.